Big Clients (Whales) = More Success, Less Stress

-Whales are giant, awe-inspiring creatures that roam the oceans.They’re also extra-large clients that you can count on for steady, high-paying work.
+Whales are giant, awe-inspiring creatures that roam the oceans.They’re also big clients that you can count on for steady, high-paying freelance work.

 In business lingo, a whale is a prospect that’s at least 10 times larger than the average client or customer.
 I call these anchor clients.